Skip to content

 Regulus appears as a single star to the unaided eye, but it is in fact a quadruple star system consisting of two pairs of stars and possibly more components.
 The main components are designated as Alpha Leonis (Regulus) A, B, and C.

-Regulus A is a spectroscopic binary system consisting of a blue-white main sequence star and a dim companion that has not yet been seen directly.
-The companion is believed to be a white dwarf.
+Regulus A is a spectroscopic binary system consisting of a blue-white main sequence star (Regulus, Alpha Leonis Aa) and a dim companion (Alpha Leonis Ab) that has not yet been seen directly.
+The companion is believed to be a white dwarf, but its spectral type is uncertain.

 regulus star,alpha leonis,brightest star in leo

-Regulus in Leo.
-Image created using the Aladin Sky Atlas software from the Strasbourg Astronomical Data Center and DSS (Digitized Sky Survey) data.
-DSS is one of the programs of STScI (Space Telescope Science Institute).
+Regulus in Leo, image created using the Aladin Sky Atlas software from the Strasbourg Astronomical Data Center and DSS (Digitized Sky Survey) data.
+DSS is one of the programs of STScI (Space Telescope Science Institute) (CC BY-SA 4.0)

-The primary component, formally known as Regulus, has been given the stellar classification B8 IVn, with the luminosity class of a subgiant star.
+The main star, formally known as Regulus, has the stellar classification B8 IVn, with the luminosity class of a subgiant star.
 Regulus is also an evolutionary subgiant.
-It is almost finished fusing hydrogen into helium in its core.
-It is classified as a high proper motion star.
+It is almost finished fusing hydrogen into helium in its core and is beginning to evolve into a giant.

-As a result of Regulus’ fast rotation, the star’s shape has been distorted into a highly oblate spheroid.
-The equatorial diameter of Regulus is 32 percent larger than its polar diameter.
+Because of Regulus’ fast rotation, the star’s shape has been distorted into a highly oblate spheroid and the star is emitting polarized light.
+Regulus has an equatorial diameter that is around 32 percent larger than its polar diameter.

 Along with the brighter Vega, Altair, and Achernar, Regulus is one of the brightest and best-known examples of gravity darkening.
 Due to the star’s oblate shape, its poles are closer to the centre of mass and have a higher effective temperature and therefore brightness, while the equatorial region is cooler and less bright.
 The poles are said to be “gravity brightened,” while the equator is “gravity darkened.”
 The poles of Regulus are five times brighter than the equator.

-The primary component was once the smaller of the two stars.
+The primary component was once the smaller of the two stars in the system.
 Before it became a white dwarf, the companion is believed to have transferred a lot of its mass onto the other star through gravitational interaction, speeding up the primary component’s rotation rate to what it is now.

 regulus system,regulus star system